mfpiccolo/convert/readme.md

 If you can implement a conversion faster then the current benchmarks and all the tests are still passing then open up a pull request.
 Faster is better!

 #### Tests
 All tests must pass for any pull request to be merged in.
-This mean all the following commands must pass.
+If the pr is a new feature then tests must be provided The following commands must pass.
 ```
 cargo build
 cargo test